 2. Consider Premiums

-Since it’s not only you who are traveling, such a flight is worth additional costs.
+Since your traveling for two, an upgraded seat is worth the additional cost.
 First of all, pregnant women are known for their frequent trips to the bathroom.
 We suggest booking an aisle seat so that you can easily go to the toilet anytime.
 You may also want to pay for a business class to get seats with more room for your legs.

 Another useful thing is ticket insurance.
 If you experience nausea or any kind of illness, you will need to have a strong backup.
 Check your bank’s policies — you can include insurance when using certain credit card companies.